fledge-iot/fledge-south-mqtt/docs/index.rst

   - Click on the + icon in the top right

-  - Choose mqtt from the plugin selection list
+  - Choose mqtt-readings from the plugin selection list

   - Name your service